MileHacker Logo

 • Political Discussions: Avoid delicate political issues.

-• Public Behavior: Displaying excessive public affection is not common.
+• How To act in public: Displaying excessive public affection is not common.

 • Littering: Avoid littering; dispose in assigned bins.